Nonparametric Regression in Nonstandard Spaces: Simulation

 Each method requires numerical optimization.
 We use R's general purpose optimizers \texttt{stats::optim(method = "L-BFGS-B")} and \texttt{stats::optimize()}, both without explicit implementation of derivatives, but with several starting points.
 The implementations could potentially be improved by using the algorithm presented in \cite{eichfelder19}.
 For alternative implementation of geodesic regression, see \cite{shin20}.

-The parametric methods are much faster than the nonparametric ones and Fréchet methods are faster than geodesic methods, as the optimization problem for geodesics is of higher dimension.
-We use \textit{leave-one-out cross-validation} to estimate the hyperparameters ($h$ for \texttt{LocGeo} and \texttt{LocFre}, $N$ for \texttt{TriFre}).
-For \texttt{TriGeo} it did not seem feasible to do many repetitions of the experiments with cross-validation in each run.
-Instead we set $N=3$ for this method, which seems to be a good choice in many runs.
-For \texttt{LocGeo} and \texttt{LocFre}, we use the Epanechnikov-kernel.
+The Fréchet methods are faster than geodesic methods, as the optimization problem for geodesics is of higher dimension.
+We use \textit{leave-one-out cross-validation} (LOOCV) to estimate the hyperparameters ($h$ for \texttt{LocGeo} and \texttt{LocFre}, $N$ for \texttt{OrtFre}).
+For \texttt{OrtGeo} it did not seem feasible to do many repetitions of the experiments with cross-validation in each run.
+Instead we set $N=3$ for this method to be able to calculate a result.
+In doing so, we effectively reduce the method to a parametric estimator.
+See \autoref{table:opi} for a summary of the optimization dimensions and frequencies used in the simulation.
+For \texttt{LocGeo} and \texttt{LocFre}, we use the Epanechnikov kernel.